FAQ

 What GPS manufacturers support FMT?

-FMT is compatible with all Navico devices, including Lowrance, Simrad, and B&G.
+FMT is compatible with most Navico devices, including Lowrance, Simrad, and B&G. Units that are not supported include Lowrance Hook and Elite Hdi units and Simrad Cruise.

 Why are there so few mapping options that will run in my GPS?